Needles for machine embroidery: what to use when?

 Do all embroidery needles work in every embroidery machine?

 No!
 Embroidery needles can have different shank shapes.
 The shank is the top of the needle that gets inserted into the embroidery machine.
 If the shank of the needle is not designed for your embroidery machine, its like trying to fit a square peg in a round hole.
+Using an incompatible needle can cause problems like tip breakage, skipped stitches and poor tension.

 Do embroidery needles come in different materials?